MonaLam87/Weak-DBA/learning-weak-dba/README.md

 ## Directory Structure

-Inside this directory, you will find the following key files and folders related to our weak deterministic Büchi automata(wDBA) learning experiments:
+Inside this directory, one will find the following key files and folders related to our weak deterministic Büchi automata (wDBA) learning experiments:

 - **Experiments/**
   Contains all scripts and benchmark samples needed to replicate the experimental results reported in our paper.
   Key files include:

   - `ROLL.jar` – main Java tool implementing the learning algorithms.
+  - `SmokeTest/` – contains smoke test scripts to verify basic functionality of the learning algorithms.
-  - `run.sh`, `bench_run.sh`, `bench_print.sh`, `print.sh` – scripts to run experiments on benchmark samples and process results.
+  - `bench_run.sh`, `bench_print.sh`, `run.sh` – scripts to run experiments on benchmark samples and process results.
+  - `wdba/` – Randomly generated wDBA samples created for our experiments.
+  - `results/` – folder where experimental output logs and results are saved for random wDBAs.
-  - `BenchmarkSamples/` – sample automata used as inputs for learning.
+  - `BenchmarkSamples/` – sample automata (DFA benchmarks) used as inputs for learning.
-  - `BenchmarkResults/` – folder where experimental output logs and results are saved.
+  - `BenchmarkResults/` – folder where experimental output logs and results are saved for DFA benchmarks.
   - `get-MQ.py`, `get-EQ.py`, `get-TTO.py` – scripts to extract query and timing data from logs.
-  - `SmokeTest/` – contains smoke test scripts to verify basic functionality of the learning algorithms.

 ---